 Coming Soon: Lusty Bibliophile Book Reports

 I mentioned elsewhere that for Volumes 3 and beyond, I won’t be contributing much to the project except as editor.
 (If you would like to submit a story for consideration, read these Submission Guidelines. )

-Starting in September 2023 I’ll be writing occasional book reports about erotic fiction.
+Starting sometime in 2024 I’ll be writing occasional book reports about erotic fiction.
 I’ll be writing 4 book reports a year and posting them here and other places.
 It will be a nice change of pace and give me the perfect excuse to do more reading.